intergalacticfm/plugin.review.intergalacticfm/overview-locally.md

 **Genre** (one to three genres): *Future Past*

-**Plot** (twenty to thirty words): *Hailing from the UK, Magic Waves has been broadcasting since 2006, and since 2009 as one of the main staples of Intergalactic FM.
-Known for championing underground music with no regard for the commercial or mainstream in their legendary regular Sunday night broadcasts, the Magic Waves team bring you music and culture from the future and past with the highest passion now on their very own TV channel.*
+**Plot** (twenty to thirty words): *Hailing from the UK, Magic Waves has been broadcasting since 2006.
+Known for underground music in their legendary regular Sunday night broadcasts, our team brings you music and culture from the future and past with the highest passion.*

 **ID and basename**: `mw` and `magic_waves`